-*If you do not meet these eligibility requirements, please meet with the OGE Regional Advisor for this program early in the process to discuss your options.
+*If you do not meet these eligibility requirements, please meet with your OGE Advisor for this program early in the process to discuss your options.

 - Good academic and disciplinary standing